Genivia/ugrep/README.md

   and cancelling searches by each key pressed.
 Reducing the level of parallelism helps to reduce system load, i.e. with option `-J`, e.g. `-J2` to run 2 worker jobs at most.
+- To avoid long pathnames to obscure the view, use `--pretty` or `--heading` to separate matching files by headings and line breaks.

 To interactively search the files in the working directory and below:

     ugrep -Q

-Same, but restricted to C++ files only and ignoring `.gitignore` files:
+Same, but restricted to C++ files only and ignoring `.gitignore` files, using `--pretty` to add headings between matching files and "initial tabs":

-    ugrep -Q -tc++ --ignore-files
+    ugrep -Q -tc++ --pretty --ignore-files

 To interactively search all makefiles in the working directory and below: